RedHatInsights/insights-core/docs/ruletut_parsers.rst

 The most effective way to get started in developing a rule is identifying the problem you want to address as well as a succinct solution to that problem.

-For the purposes of this tutorial we'll identify a fictitious security problem with a commonly shared library.
-Let's imagine that this is a highly publicized CVE, and, therefore, it deserves a catchy name; let's call it Heartburn.
+For the purposes of this tutorial we'll identify a very simple problem with the rpm database getting corrupted.
+The RPM Database is critical for managing packages on a system.
+It's possible for this databse to become corrupt therefore making updates and software installs impossible.

-For this case let's check three things:
+For this case there is one thing we need to check:

-1. the shared library is installed on the system
-2. the shared library is in use by a running process
-3. the running process is accepting possibly external network connections
+1. the rpm database does not contain `rpmdbNextIterator:`

-For this problem let's declare that the solution is to upgrade the shared library and restart the system.
+For this problem let's declare that the solution is to rebuild rpm database or restore from backup.

 Identify Parsers
 ================

-- For RPM-based distributions, we can identify the installed version of the library by using the ``InstalledRpms`` parser.
+- We can check the contents o the rpm database by using the ``InstalledRpms`` parser.

-- We can use the ``Lsof`` parser to identify if a running process is using the shared library.

-- We can use the ``Netstat`` parser to identify if a running process is possibly listening on an external address.